 This is the chain-tension device for the timing chain.
 You may need to remove the eccentric unit and re-grease it.
 To remove it you’ll need to remove a crank-arm, then loosen the eccentric and slide it out one side of the frame.
 Once the eccentric is removed, you’ll want to clean out the inside of the eccentric housing and the outside of the eccentric unit itself.
 Then apply a thin layer of grease to the outside of the eccentric unit as well as the inside of the eccentric unit.
 Removing the crank varies somewhat depending on which model of PeriScope you have.
 You may want to bring your bike in to your dealer to have this done.
 If you’d like to do it yourself, Park Tool has some excellent mechanical tips on their website.

-Please see our instructions on adjusting your eccentric bottom bracket in the section below.
+Please see our instructions on adjusting the timing chain below which includes adjusting the eccentric bottom bracket.

 9. BOTTOM BRACKET (BB) ASSEMBLIES

 This is a little different from #8 above.
 Here, we’re talking about the interface where the bottom bracket assemblies thread into the rear bottom bracket shell or the eccentric shell itself.
 In either case, you will need to remove the crank-arms to get at the BB cups, and a special spanner is needed for every type of BB cup in current use, so I would recommend checking this item last, and only if the other examples above have not eliminated the noise.
 If you do plan on trying this yourself, you’ll need the correct BB tool.
 The Park tool link above can help you through the process, and it will help you identify what tools are needed.